KoNekoD/tg-downloader/README.md

 # tg-downloader

-`tg-downloader` is a Go-based utility designed to clear all media from channels in Telegram.
+`tg-downloader` is a Go-based utility designed to downloading all media from channels in Telegram.

 > [!NOTE]
 > This project was inspired by the principles of [Copyism](https://en.wikipedia.org/wiki/Missionary_Church_of_Kopimism), a movement that advocates for the free sharing and replication of information.
-The author, motivated by these ideals, created this program to manage and clear digital content efficiently.
+The author, motivated by these ideals, created this program to manage and download digital content efficiently.

 ## Overview

-`tg-downloader` automates the process of clearing all media from specific Telegram channels.
+`tg-downloader` automates the process of downloading all media from specific Telegram channels.
 It works by interfacing with the Telegram API, using credentials and configuration provided via a `.env` file.
 The application does not require command-line arguments, making it simple to set up and use.

 ### Features:
 - Downloads all media from specified Telegram channels.
 - Utilizes a `.env` file for configuration, making setup straightforward.
 - Supports multiple channels.
-- Efficient, automated process for media clearance on errors.
+- Efficient, automated process for media removal on errors.

 ## Setup